Nov 13 2010

 In the star-centric world of late 20th century/early 21st century academics it is not uncommon for colleagues to know more about the work of a flashing star (whom they might never actually meet) then they know about the people they share office space with.
 I count myself among that sorry lot and this small project is an attempt to counter the glitz of fashion.
 While I can count stars among my colleagues and friends (or at least those whom I think should be) these profiles will make no distinction between journeyman and star.

-I have invited a range of anthropologists that I know to share one to three journal articles or book chapters that they have written.
-The criteria for inclusion is that these should be pieces that the author feels either shows the nature and scope of their work particularly well or that they focuses on some aspect of the anthropologist’s work that they would like others to pay attention to.
-The profiles will include any explanations given regarding the selection of articles and also a short summary of the articles.
-Where links exist I’ll include those as well.
+I have selected one to three journal articles or book chapters written by anthropologists that I know and admire to focus on in these profiles.
+The criteria for inclusion is that these should be pieces that shows the nature and scope of the author’s work particularly well or that they focuses on some aspect of the anthropologist’s work that others really should to pay attention to.
+The list is idiosyncratic, but it reflects what engages me in my own work and that set examples for others to follow.
+The list is also in flux and in development.

 Individual profiles: